WilliamLwj/About/_pages/about.md

 /08/2019 I am awarded Dean's list for my final year

-/05/2019 I start to work at Sensetime Research.
+/05/2019 I start to work at [Sensetime Research](https://www.sensetime.com/en/).

-/05/2019 I graduate from the Chinese University of Hong Kong with first honor and will be a Ph.D. student in Statistics at Purdue in September
+/05/2019 I graduate from [Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html) with first honor and will be a Ph.D. student in Statistics in September

 /02/2019 I am awarded Heung To Education Fund Mathematics Scholarship and NTK Academic Group Scholarship